guywilson/cloak/README.md

 Cloak can encrypt your 'secret' data file using either the AES-256 (Rijndael) cipher (in CBC mode) or XOR encryption prior to encoding it in your chosen image.
 With AES encryption, you will be prompted to enter a password (max 256 chars), the SHA-256 hash of which is used as the key for the pass through AES.
 With XOR encryption, you must supply a keystream file using the -k option.

-With XOR encryption, the advantage of this mechanism is you can employ a one-time-pad scheme, which providing you stick to the rules for a one-time-pad encryption scheme, it is mathematically proven to be unbreakable.
+With XOR encryption, the advantage of this mechanism is you can employ a one-time-pad scheme, which providing you stick to the rules for a one-time-pad encryption scheme, is mathematically proven to be unbreakable.

 The rules are: